meltano/meltano/docs/docs/meltano-cli.md

 $ meltano select --exclude tap-carbon-intensity '*' 'latitude'
 ```

-This will cause meltano to exlude any `longitude` and `latitude` attribute from all stream.
+This will exclude all `longitude` and `latitude` attributes.

 ### --list

-Using the `--list` switch will cause meltano to list the current selected tap attributes.
+Use `--list` to list the current selected tap attributes.

-> Note: the `--all` can be used to show all the tap attributes, along with their selection status.
+> Note: `--all` can be used to show all the tap attributes with their selected status.